TextSLAM: Visual SLAM with Planar Text Features: Experiment

 \paragraph{Trajectory estimation}

 We present both the relative pose error (RPE) and the absolute pose error (APE) in \Tab{tab:generalIndoor}.
 Note that the errors of those methods are very close to each other.
-The reason should be the test scene is very small and highly textured.
-In such cases, using only feature points should work well.
-ORB-SLAM slightly outperforms both of our methods, which is not surprising because ORB-SLAM adopts sophisticated map reuse mechanism based on covisibility pose graph.
-Our methods currently are in fact odometry systems.
+The reason must be the test scene is very small and highly textured, in which using only feature points should work well.
+ORB-SLAM slightly outperforms both of our methods, which is not surprising because ORB-SLAM adopts a sophisticated map reuse mechanism based on the covisibility pose graph.
+Our methods currently are odometry systems virtually.
 Nevertheless, we still observe a performance gain in using text features compared with our point-only implementation.

 We also evaluate the robustness of the proposed method under fast camera motion.
-The rapid motion caused severe image blur as shown in \Fig{fig:rapidData}, hence made our point-only method fail in all cases.
+The rapid motion causes severe image blur as shown in \Fig{fig:rapidData}, inducing the failure of our point-only method in all cases.
 ORB-SLAM failed only at one test.
 This is also because its well implemented relocalization mechanism.
 By contrast, our text-based method works well in those tests and performs much more accurate as shown in \Tab{tab:rapid}.
 This is largely due to our direct approach towards text objects using photometric errors.

 \paragraph{3D text maps} We use the angular error of each estimated text plane and visually inspection to evaluate the mapping performance.
-The angular error measures the difference between the normal of the estimated text plane and the ground truth, namely $\alpha = \arccos(|\bv{n}_{t}^\vts\bv{n}_{gt}|/\|\bv{n}_{t}\|\|\bv{n}_{gt}\|)$.
-The ground truth normal was acquired by a few optical markers on the text plane as shown in \Fig{fig:ExpSensor}.
-Since no visual SLAM system that can directly generate text maps is available for tests, we implemented a loosely-coupled system based on ORB-SLAM for comparison by fitting the text plane to the 3D text points using three-point RANSAC.
+The angular error measures the difference between the estimated normal $\bv{n}_{t}$ of the text plane and the ground truth $\bv{n}_{gt}$, namely $\alpha = \arccos(|\bv{n}_{t}^\vts\bv{n}_{gt}|/\|\bv{n}_{t}\|\|\bv{n}_{gt}\|)$. $\bv{n}_{gt}$ was acquired by a few optical markers on the text plane as shown in \Fig{fig:ExpSensor}.
+Since no visual SLAM system generates text maps directly available for the evaluation, we implemented a loosely-coupled system based on ORB-SLAM for comparison by fitting the text plane from the 3D text points using three-point RANSAC.